kmayerb/laminar/README.md

 Laminar's `laminar` module only requires one third-party library, which is `numpy`. laminar_examples, a module with some practice functions and data objects, also requires `pandas`.
 Both libraries will be automatically included in the laminar installation.

 ### Importing
-You can use laminar by placing `from laminar import laminar` at the top of your python file.
-In order to practice/test laminar with built-in functions and data, place `from laminar import laminar_examples` at the top of your python file.
+You can use laminar by placing `from laminar import laminar` or `import laminar.laminar as <some_alias>` at the top of your python file.
+In order to practice/test laminar with built-in functions and data, place `from laminar import laminar_examples` or `import laminar.laminar_examples as <some_alias>` at the top of your python file.

+If only using the class `Laminar` you can import it directly with `from laminar.laminar import Laminar`.

 ### Using laminar
+laminar currently consists of a class `Laminar` as well as two module functions that are designed to work with different data configurations, `laminar.iter_flow` and `laminar.list_flow`.

+The Laminar class provides an instance that manages distinct processes and stores results.
+Class methods are available that allow the user to view, drop, clear, and launch processes.

+To use the Laminar class, create a Laminar instance:

+my_lam = Laminar()

+Laminar class declarations have one optional argument for number of cores, which defaults to the number of cores on the current machine.
+Thus, if the user only wants to utilize two cores, the declaration would be:

+my_lam = Laminar(2)

+To add a process to the object's process batch, simply use the add_process() class method, which is very similar to the module function calls listed below, except add_process() also requires the user to pass a string as the name of the process.
+This name can be any string.

+my_lam.add_process('process_1', function_1, my_data)

+If more processes are added than the number of cores available, the process batch acts like a first in/first out queue.
+The most recent process will be added and the first process added to the batch will be removed.

-laminar currently consists of two functions that are designed to work with different data configurations, `laminar.iter_flow` and `laminar.list_flow`.
-Both of these functions accept \*args and \*\*kwargs, which should be passed after `data`, so if `function` takes arg1 and arg2, like:
+Both of the module functions accept \*args and \*\*kwargs, which should be passed after `data`, so if `function` takes arg1 and arg2, like:

 `function(arg1, arg2)`